maxuwuu/.dotfiles/README.md

   # Fedora :
 git clone <https://github.com/maxuwuu/.dotfiles/tree/main>

-# Copy the configuration file to the ~/.config/i3/config directory:
+# Copy the configuration file to the :   ~/.config/i3/config directory             :

 # ENTER THE DOTFILES FILE FROM THE TERMINAL :